geopython/pygeometa/doc/MCF_Reference.md

 ### Version format

-MCFs are versioned using X.Y (MAJOR.MINOR) format.
-Pygeometa will support the current and previous MCF versions.
+MCFs are versioned using X.Y (MAJOR.MINOR changes) format.
+Pygeometa will support the current and previous major MCF versions.
 If a non supported MCF version is provided, pygeometa will throw an error and stop processing the MCF.
 Thus, the user must provide a valid and supported MCF version to generate the metadata,

 ## Tips